(1)A registration expires on the date shown on the

 requirements of the Act.

-a non-business day, a renewal application is timely filed when the
+a renewal application is considered to be timely filed when the application

-application is received not later than the first business day following
+is received or postmarked no later than the first business day after

 (g)Denial of Renewal.
 The Commission may deny an application